axsh/openvnet/docs/content/configuration-files/vna.md

 # vna.conf

-This file contains common configuration that is by `vna`.
+This file contains the configuration used by `vna`.

 You'll find it at `/etc/openvnet/vna.conf`.